Best viewed with Netscape @ 1024 x 768 pixels

 A Brief Summary of Why You Need Me

-I am most interested in converting the many hundreds of thousands of mainframe & PC-DOS Cobol applications to Windows.
+I am most interested in converting the many hundreds of thousands of mainframe & PC-DOS COBOL applications to Windows.

 I offer a distinctive blend of vision, creative computer skills and commitment with a collaborative style of leadership that gets quick results that everyone can use.